 The Jackal's Mistress

 You had to see it to believe it.
-Roughly 3 in the morning, and I’m wide awake on the living couch, flat on my back, passionately steaming through the final pages of The Jackal’s Mistress, Chris Bohjalian’s latest novel.
+Roughly three in the morning, and I’m wide awake on the living couch, flat on my back, passionately steaming through the final pages of The Jackal’s Mistress, Chris Bohjalian’s latest novel.

-With tears streaming down my face.
+Tears streaming down my face.

-Though Jackal’s the sort of book that probably would have me wiping away tears as a young man.
+Though Jackal’s the sort of book that would have me wiping away tears as a young man.

 Why does Libby take him in?